This is a typical question you might ask in various projects on Raspberry Pi.

 INSERT INTO test (data) VALUES ("This is a test string in my database");

-We add a first line in your table, with “test” in the data field.
+We add a first line in your table, with the test sentence in the data field.

 quit